GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/02-Introduction-Training techniques that enhance learner participation and engagement.md

 ---
 title: "Introduction - Training techniques that enhance learner participation and engagement"
-teaching: 0
+teaching: 18
-exercises: 0
 questions:
-- "Key question (FIXME)"
-objectives:
-- "FIXME"
+- "What steps should a trainer follow in order to prepare and deliver an effective course?"
-learning outcomes:
+outcomes:
-- "FIXME"
+- "Clearly identify the 5 steps of instruction design."
 ---